kyma-project/kyma/components/function-controller/README.md

 make test
 ```

-### Creating a sample Hello World Function
+### Create a sample Hello World Function

-Follow the following steps to create a sample Function.
+Follow the steps below to create a sample Function.

 1. Apply the following Function manifest: